Adrian104/Dungeon-Generator/README.md

 # :star: Features
 * Various settings allow you to precisely customize the appearance of the dungeon.
-* Generator receives seed value, so the outcome is always predictable.
+* It receives a seed value, so the outcome is always predictable.
-* Rooms can be composed of two rectangular surfaces, creating unique structures.
+* A single room can be composed of two rectangular surfaces.
-* Algorithm can reduce room density in some areas, thus ensuring output looks more realistic.
+* The algorithm can reduce room density in some areas, thus ensuring output looks more realistic.
 * And a lot more!

 # :bulb: Example usage